Travel Tips for Uzbekistan: 13 Useful Things to Know

 • Must-try food: Shivit oshi – green, herby noodles with stew (make sure you specify a meat-free stew!)

-• Must-try drinks: Uzbek green tea, Sarbast beer
+• Must-try drinks: Uzbek green tea, Sarbast beer, Uzbek wine (who knew?!)

 • Coffee Country or Tea Town: Tea Town